 240Z V8 Conversion – Small block Ford

-This is a report on my installation of a small block Ford motor (in this case a 289) into a ’71 Datsun 240Z – I refer to it as a Z8.
+This is a report on my installation of a small block Ford motor into a ’71 Datsun 240Z – I refer to it as a Z8.
 I’ve always loved the looks of the early Z-cars, and the sound and power of Ford 289/302s, and happened to have an engine “in stock,” so decided that I would do the project.
-I had to acquire the Z for this, and my goal was to make a high performance street car with subtle cosmetic enhancements, but still appear fairly stock to the innocent bystander.
+My goal was to make a high performance street car with subtle cosmetic enhancements, but still appear fairly stock to the innocent bystander.
 I wanted everything on the car to work as original after the transplant.
 Since this is an "all for fun" sort of project for me, I decided that I would try to do everything right, and not be so concerned about the cost of things, and how long it takes to do it.
 Even with buying the car, restoring it, the chassis changes, an interior redo, and a paint job, I figured that it would be way cheaper than anything else of comparable performance and looks.
 And what’s a hobby for if it isn’t a way to use up time and extra funds?

-Here's what completed Z8 looks like on the outside.
+Here's what the completed Z8 looks like on the outside.

 I’m writing this so that it might be of some help to others interested in this conversion.
-It might dissuade you from doing the job or encourage you to do the job after you read it.
 If you do go ahead with a similar conversion, it will hopefully save you time and the purchase of parts that don’t work since you can take advantage of my research and mistakes.
+I've included a parts list and drawings for many of the parts I made.

 I am lucky enough to have a well-equipped shop with lots of room and lighting, a lift, milling machine, lathe and welding equipment.
 While you can do the job without this equipment, it would take longer and require some professional assistance to have some of the parts made.
 I’m also lucky enough to be retired so I have a lot of time.
 And the project needed it.
 Once I found a Z, I worked almost full time in the shop for a little over two months to do the conversion, although that time also includes doing a restoration of all of the running gear too.
 It could be done in less time if you aren’t so picky about the details and/or choose to not make all of the modifications that I did.
 It could also be done a lot cheaper in these same cases.

-This is good old fashioned American hot-rodding at its best.
+This is good old fashioned American hot-rodding.
 Just make the car the way you want it.
 If you think it will work and look good in your eyes, just do it!
 There are many “right” ways to do it, mine is just one way.
+I've been criticized for taking a stock 240Z out of the pool, but I think the pool of 240Zs is pretty large, and won't miss a few cars that are used for other than restoration purposes.

 Excuse me for the odd order of this.
 You will see pictures and tasks that are out of sequence.
-That’s because I tried to be generally sequential in the way I did the description, but in some cases grouped things about one subject together.
+That’s because I tried to be generally sequential, but in some cases grouped things about one subject together.
 Not entirely though – you will still need to read everything if you want the full scoop.
+To make the order even odder, I built the car with one motor (4-barrel 289), so that is in most of the pictures and report, but then I built a different motor (Weberized 331 stroker-motor), so you will see the two intermixed in the order.

 So let’s get on with it…